oetyng/SAFE.AuthClient/README.md

 This library is dual-licensed under the Modified BSD ([LICENSE-BSD](LICENSE-BSD) https://opensource.org/licenses/BSD-3-Clause) or the MIT license ([LICENSE-MIT](LICENSE-MIT) https://opensource.org/licenses/MIT) at your option.

-The SAFE.DataStore is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The SAFE.AuthClient is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the BSD-3 / MIT Licenses for more details.